Palem1988/opensigner/README.md

 # WalletConnect

 Simple library to connect with wallet-connect's bridge server.
-Works with browsers, node.js and react-native.
+Works with browsers and react-native.

 You can read more about WalletConnect protocol here: http://walletconnect.org/